dyvenia/elt_workshop/README.md

 ## Pre-workshop set up
 We'll be using Prefect Cloud, GitHub, and Docker during the workshop.
 To save everyone's time, please make sure you have at minimum Git + Docker with Airbyte images set up before we begin (as it needs to download quite a lot of data).

+### 0. Don't use a Macbook with M1 chip
+Just to make everyone's life easier.

 ### 1. Install Git
 [LINK](https://git-scm.com/downloads)